© 2026 RIWON KWON. All rights reserved.

 USER TESTING

-By interviewing them, we confirmed that the system effectively work and observed spontaneous, meaningful interactions between visitors and locals, resulting in an average conversation duration of 7 minutes per interaction.
+User testing showed that the system worked effectively, and we saw spontaneous, meaningful interactions between visitors and locals, resulting in an average conversation duration of 7 minutes per interaction.

 RESULT